What are the police powers of entry in England and Wales?

 Can police enter your home without a warrant?

 Police generally need a warrant to enter and search premises, as warrants serve to protect an individual’s right to privacy.
-Police, can however, search and enter without a warrant, but their powers are restricted.
+Police can, however, search and enter without a warrant, but their powers are restricted.
 Since police powers of entry invade and disrupt the privacy of an individual, the Protection of Freedoms Act 2012 regulates police powers of entry by establishing a code of practice that safeguards individual rights, limiting when and how police can lawfully enter premises.

 In specific situations—such as a risk to life, the need to prevent injury, or to avert serious property damage—police powers of entry may extend beyond the need for a warrant.